 - Raise the money: If you’re not able to find work and your options are getting limited, you could always try raising the money.
 Start a GoFundMe page and ask for donations.
 There’s nothing wrong with raising the money as long as you’re transparent about what you’re raising it for.

 - Take out another loan: If you can get someone to co-sign on a loan with you, you may be better off doing so.
 Paying the title pawn off with another loan may sound crazy, but there’s a method behind the madness.
 The fact is, most traditional loans offer longer repayment periods along with lower rates.

 - Dip into savings: If you happen to have a lot set aside for retirement already, it might not be the worst idea to look into using it now.
 You could always put the money back once your car is sold.

 Whether you were successful in paying off the title pawn or not, you’re still going to want to get the most cash for your car.
 You wouldn’t want to sell your car for any less than it’s worth, right?
 With that said, look to Kelley Blue Book to find your car’s current market value.
 Once you’ve done your research, go ahead and slap on a price and get ready to haggle.
 Most folks won’t offer you the asking price.
 For this reason, it may even be wise to start off by asking for more than the market price.

 Once you’ve attracted a potential buyer, be sure to fill them in on the title situation and do your best to assure them that the title will be cleared once the transaction is over.
-You can even take them over to the title pawn lender if you have to.
+You can even take them over to the title pawn provider near you if you have to.
 After the sale, you can use the money to pay off the title pawn, clear the car’s title, and then proceed to hand over the title to the new car owner.
 If you manage to pocket a little extra cash after it’s all over, then it’s a win, win, win!